Advisory Team

-Our Advisory Board serve as our advisers and navigators, helping EMEAPP in its development.
+Our Advisory Team serves as our advisors and navigators, helping EMEAPP in its development.
 Many of these individuals also participate regularly in EMEAPP’s activities and projects.

 Brian Kehew